highfidelity/hifi-docs-sphinx/docs/source/create/entities/entity-behavior.rst

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Select your entity on the 'Entity List' window or just click on it.
-3. Go to the 'Properties' tab, scroll down to 'Collisions' and check 'Dynamic'.
+3. Go to the 'Properties' tab, scroll down to 'Collision' and check 'Dynamic'.

 ------------------------------------
 Set Entity Behavior on Collision